-Translating as ‘Hill of Chiefs’, Puke Ariki is home to the i-SITE , a museum, library, a cafe and the fabulous Arborio restaurant.
-The...
+Translating as ‘Hill of Chiefs’, Puke Ariki is home to the i-SITE , a museum, a library, a cafe and the fabulous Arborio restaurant....

-Despite looking like a cheese grater, Arborio, in the Puke Ariki building, is the star of New Plymouth’s local food show.
+Despite its resemblance to a cheese grater, Arborio, in the Puke Ariki building, is the star of New Plymouth’s food show.
 It’s airy,...

 Puke Ariki Landing, St Aubyn St · interesting places nearby